Clinical Manifestation & Complications of loiasis

-Loiasis has a variable clinical penetrance, ranging from asymptomatic, to mild unspecific clinical signs, to clinically distinct cardinal symptoms, and to rare but potentially fatal organ impairments.
-(2024).
+Loiasis has a variable clinical penetrance, ranging from asymptomatic over mild and unspecific to clinically distinct cardinal symptoms up to rare but potentially fatal organ impairments (2024).

 Pathognomonic signs and symptoms